wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 - Tokens are persisted in the keychain and cached in the memory.
 - Once the parent `PowerAuthSDK` instance loose its activation, then all its tokens are removed from the local database.

-### Getting token
+### Getting Token

-To get an access token, you can use following code:
+To get an access token, you can use the following code:

 ```swift
 // 1FA signature, uses device related key